jsammarco/AXIS_VAPIX_API_TOOLS/README.md

   - `addImage`: requests camera number, image path, and position.
   - `setImage`: asks for overlay identity plus optional overlay path and/or position updates.
   - `getSupportedVersions`: sends the request with only the method plus optional context (no `apiVersion` or `params`).
+  - `dtext-settext` / `dtext-gettext`: prompt only for the text slot index (and text for updates) and skip `context` since the camera ignores it.
   - `list`: sends the request without asking for parameters (only the optional context).
   - `listImages`: sends the request without asking for parameters.
   - `remove`: prompts only for overlay identity (with optional context echo).